Placebo (Placebo album): Packaging

 On 23 June 2012, it emerged that the boy photographed for the album cover, David Fox (shown wearing a red jumper and pulling his face downward), was threatening to sue the band for "ruining" his life.
 His cousin Saul Fletcher had taken the photo.
 Fox claims he was quite popular at the time and that when the album came out everyone bullied him.

 The inserts for the album feature another picture of the boy on the cover and a very small picture of the band.
 The rest of it is green or blue paper, with no lyrics.
 The reason for this is that Molko did not want people to focus on the liner, but rather the music itself.

 Release

 Placebo was released on 17 June 1996 in the UK on Elevator Music/Hut Records and 9 July in the US on Caroline Records on CD, cassette and vinyl.
-The album reached number 5 in the UK Albums Chart, staying there for 13 weeks, and at number 50 in France.
+It reached number 5 in the UK Albums Chart, staying there for 13 weeks, and at number 50 in France.
 The album went gold in the UK on 1 May 1997, and platinum on 22 July 2013.
 It was certified double gold in France in 2003.

 Prior to the release of Placebo, several singles were released to promote the album: "Bruise Pristine", "Come Home" and "36 Degrees".
 Placebo released two more singles after the release of the album: "Teenage Angst" and "Nancy Boy".
 "Nancy Boy" was a hit and reached number 4 in the UK Singles Chart.
-Placebo filmed music videos for all singles from this album.
+Music videos were filmed for all of the singles.

+2026 reissue

+On 11 April 2026, the band announced a reissue, or "remake", of the album, which is titled Placebo Re:created.
+It was released on 19 June.
+The single "Bruise Pristine RE:CUT" was released at the same time as the announcement.